neo4j-devtools/relate/documentation/FIRST_USE_GUIDE.md

 8. [Connecting to remote environments](#connecting-to-remote-environments)

 ## Disclaimer
 `@relate` is currently in alpha and as such not stable.
-We are working hard to address any know bugs and will definitely find more issues and cases as adoption increases.
+We are working hard to address any known bugs and will definitely find more issues and cases as adoption increases.
 Please help us make `@relate` better by adding cards to our trello inbox: https://trello.com/b/rS7oLVQZ.

 ## Installation
 - **We require NodeJS LTS (v12)** https://nodejs.org/en/